sijucj/spry_packages/README.md

-# Spry SQLPage DALEC Packages
+# Spry DALEC Packages

-This repository contains DALEC-generated packages for `spry-sqlpage`, providing native installation options across multiple platforms.
+This repository contains DALEC-generated packages for `spry-sqlpage` and `spry-runbook`, providing native installation options across multiple platforms.

 ## About

 Spry SQLPage is a declarative web application framework built on Deno.
-This repository uses [DALEC](https://github.com/project-dalec/dalec) to build secure, cross-platform packages.
+Spry Runbook is a runbook execution tool.
+This repository uses [DALEC](https://github.com/project-dalec/dalec) to build secure, cross-platform packages for both tools.

 ## Installation